 \subsection{Electronic properties}

-The electronic band structure and the partial density of states near the Fermi level of SALON are presented in Fig.~\ref{fig:electronic_structure_bulk}, obtained with the relaxed cell parameters.
-The electronic structure over the entire energy range can be found for completeness in the supplemental Fig.~S1~\cite{supp}.
+The electronic band structure and the partial density-of-states near the Fermi level of undoped SALON are presented in \textbf{Figure~\ref{fig:electronic_structure}a}, obtained with the relaxed cell parameters.
+For the electronic structure over the entire energy range, see supplementary \textbf{Figure~S11}.

 The computed indirect band gap of undoped SALON is 3.44~eV, underestimating the experimental gap of 4.4 eV~\cite{hoerder2019sr}, a quite standard underestimation, often observed with local or \mbox{(semi-)local} exchange-correlation functionals, like the presently used GGA-PBE.
-Analyzing the partial DOS allows us to distinguish the following states with increasing energy: deep and localized 1s states of lithium and 4s of strontium.
-Then three characteristic bands composed of 2s states of oxygen, 4p states of strontium, and 2s states of nitrogen.
-The top of the valence bands are composed of 2p states of oxygen and nitrogen with 3p states of aluminium.
-Finally, the bottom of the conduction bands is mainly composed of 4d states of strontium.

-Figure~\ref{fig:cell_113_bs} shows the band structures of the four characteristic states of the one-dimensional coordinate model (see Fig.~\ref{fig:1D-CCM}).
-In the ground state, we observe that the seven $4f$ states are correctly placed inside the band gap.
-In the excited state ($A_{\rm g}^*$ or $A_{\rm e}^*$), only one $4f$ state is left in the band gap.
+Figure~\ref{fig:electronic_structure}b shows the band structures of the four characteristic states of the one-dimensional coordinate model (see Figure~\ref{fig:1D-CCM}) for a 1$\times$1$\times$5 supercell size.
+We find that in contrast to the emission spectrum, the electronic band structure converges faster with the supercell size.
+In the ground state, the seven $4f$ states are correctly placed inside the band gap.
+In the excited state ($\Lambda_{\rm g}^*$ or $\Lambda_{\rm e}^*$), only one $4f$ state is left in the band gap.
 This change is a typical feature of the DFT+U approach.
-Then we observe one first $5d$ state, presenting a $5d_{z^2}$ character.
+Then, we observe one first $5d$ state, presenting mainly a $5d_{z^2}$ character, actually a superposition of $l=2$, $m=-2,0$ and $2$ angular momentum components, belonging to the a$_g$ irreducible representation of the above-mentioned 2/m point group.
 It shows a small dispersion along the c-axis coming from a residual interaction between periodically repeated europium atoms.
-The highest band lying in the band gap presents mostly a $5d_{x^2-y^2}$ character.
-Figure~\ref{fig:cell_113_orbitals} shows the orbitals associated with the three bands lying in the band gap of $A_{\rm e}^{*}$ state (relaxed structure in the excited state).
-The occupied $5d_{z^2}$ that presents a small bonding character along the c-axis, the unoccupied $5d_{x^2-y^2}$ band, and the unoccupied $4f$ band.
+See supplementary \textbf{Figure S2} for the dispersion evolution with the supercell size.
+The next higher band lying in the band gap is identified as mainly $5d_{x^2-y^2}$.
+When in the excited state, the $4f$-like hole state can also be analyzed in terms of its angular momentum components, showing a superposition of $l=3$, $m=-3, -1, 1$ and $3$ components, so belonging to the b$_u$ irreducible representation of the above-mentioned 2/m point group.